ColumbiaRoad/a-b-doer/README.md

 <p><%= locals.text %></p>
 ```

 JSX files are also supported but they do not support React stuff out of the box.
 There's a simple createElement utility which works with babel and transforms jsx to dom nodes.
+JSX support can be enabled from config.json by adding `"jsx": true` or if the entry file is jsx

 ```
 import { pollQuerySelector } from '@/utils/dom';